-Plans to minimize the negative impacts of isolation on these individuals and their families should be in place, including adherence to compassionate practices for ensuring social connection and care(30).
-This should include offering at least weekly contact with a family member through virtual means or a safe in-person visit with appropriate personal protective equipment.
+Plans to minimize the negative impacts of isolation on these individuals and their family should be in place, including adherence to compassionate practices for ensuring social connection and care(30).
+Most effective non-pharmacological interventions for dementia in LTC facilities including one-to-one visits provided by family members or other individuals, require 2 to 3 interactions per week for sustained benefits on mood and behaviors to be observed between interactions(31).
+While facility-level restrictions on visits may not permit this frequency of visits during COVID-19 or other outbreaks, LTC facilities should offer a minimum of at least weekly contact with a family member or designated support persons through virtual means or a safe in-person visit with appropriate personal protective equipment.
 Ideally, patients would be able to receive visits in accordance with their needs and not be limited to an arbitrary number.
-Most effective non-pharmacological interventions for dementia in LTC facilities, including one-to-one visits provided by family members or other individuals, require 2 to 3 interactions per week for sustained benefits on mood and behaviors to be observed between interactions(31).

 Specific plans for all infectious outbreaks in LTC need to include not only infection prevention measures, but also a plan to maintain nursing care, social contact, and activities that support the mental health of the residents and prevention of unnecessary physical and cognitive decline.
+Families and caregivers of LTC residents should be involved in the development of these plans.
 While these measures are often implemented during infectious disease outbreak in LTC facilities, during COVID-19 these restrictions occurred for prolonged periods of time and had significant impacts for the residents of LTC.
 These included loneliness, anxiety, feelings of insecurity, suicidal thoughts as well as physical and cognitive decline(13).

 Caregivers have also experienced significant stress when they could no longer be physically present to support their family members in LTC facilities.
 This was compounded in many situations by a lack of information and communication from LTC facilities about their loved ones.
-LTC facilities should implement processes to provide LTC residents, their families and caregivers, and staff with timely information related to the COVID-19.
+LTC facilities should implement processes to provide LTC residents, their families and caregivers, and staff with timely information related to the COVID-19 pandemic.
 LTC facilities may consider providing access to electronic charts or secure communications for family members.
-All LTC facilities should have LTC staff who are key contacts and can provide timely information to LTC residents, their families and caregivers.
+All LTC facilities should have LTC staff who are key contacts and can provide timely information to LTC residents, their families, and caregivers.